yidaiqiushen/SPL-MLL/README.md

-# SPL-MLL
+# SPL-MLL ：SPL-MLL: Selecting Predictable Landmarks for Multi-Label Learning
-Code of SPL-MLL (Selecting Predictable Landmarks for Multi-Label Learning)
+A TensorFlow implementation of the paper "SPL-MLL ：SPL-MLL: Selecting Predictable Landmarks for Multi-Label Learning", ECCV2020.